mohtasham-confluent/test/test/readme.md

 These query results should update periodically when run again, showcasing that we are continuously writing data to our Iceberg tables.

+With Tableflow Catalog Integration, Tableflow acts as the catalog provider.
+Kafka topics are materialized as Iceberg tables stored in cloud storage (such as S3) and registered with Tableflow's built-in REST Catalog.
+Snowflake connects to this Tableflow REST Catalog as an external compute/query engine, using API credentials (API key and secret) generated within the Confluent Cloud Console.
+All metadata and table management remain under Tableflow’s control, and authentication is handled via Tableflow’s REST API keys—not Snowflake OAuth or native service connections.
+This approach is ideal when you want centralized catalog operations within Tableflow, while enabling Snowflake to query and analyze data without transferring catalog ownership.